Which camera should I buy?

 For those who don’t want to read all the information just choose the statement that best fits your situation:

 - “I want a camera that is easy to use, fits in my pocket and provides fair to good quality snap shots.
-I want to spend as little as possible” – The compact point and shoot (P&S) if for you.
+I want to spend as little as possible” – Modern phones are fantastic for this.
+If you haven’t upgraded your phone for a while, cameras are the one thing that have rapidly improved in phone technology.

 - “I want the flexibility of a P&S’s size with some higher end features.
 I don’t want to spend a ridiculous amount of money” – The Pro level P&S is perfect for this.